fly-hiring/phoenix-full-stack-work-sample/README.md

 - Don't spend time making this perfect.
 Rough edges are fine if it helps you move quickly, just note them in the summary.
 - Your code should be clear and easy to understand.
 - If something is too complicated, try to get by without it and explain what you wanted to do in the summary.
 - The notes are important!
-We want to know how you think about end users, how you ma
+We want to know how you think about end users, how you make your decisions.

 ### What we don't care about